cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 {{% /pageinfo %}}

-## 1. Introduction
+## 1.0 Introduction

-There exists yet no convenient way to configure a SLURM cluster for Raspberry Pis without little effort.
+There exists yet no convenient way to configure a SLURM cluster for Raspberry Pis with little effort.
 Our work integrates two efforts that will, in combination, make the installation of a SLURM cluster on Raspberry Pis easy.